-The easiest method to eliminate ground bees is through the use of chemical sprays that are labeled “for ground bees” such as Spectracide.
+The easiest method to eliminate ground bees is through chemical sprays labeled “for ground bees,” such as Spectracide.

-Ground bees, unlike other wild bees that nest above the ground, have their residence inside holes conspicuous with the pile of dirt.
+Unlike other wild bees that nest above the ground, ground bees have their residence inside holes conspicuous with the pile of dirt.
 Colletes inaequalis is one of the most common ground bees.
 All ground bees belong to the order Hymenoptera.

-Pollen bees are different from other honey bees which pack waxy combs.
-All the known pollen bees dig ground brood chambers and feed their subterranean young on bee bread, which is made up of pollen cakes combined with honey and other substances.
+Pollen bees are different from other honey bees that pack waxy combs.
+All the known pollen bees dig ground brood chambers and feed their subterranean young on bee bread, made up of pollen cakes combined with honey and other substances.

 Ground bees, unlike other bees species, lead a simple life.
 They have no worker slavery, overstuffed queens, and no losing individuality.